cauboy/docs/src/pages/en/guides/integrations-guide/cloudflare.md

 For most projects the adaptor default of `advanced` will be sufficiant, when in this mode the `dist` folder will contain your compiled project.
 However if you'd like to use [pages plugins](https://developers.cloudflare.com/pages/platform/functions/plugins/) such as [Sentry](https://developers.cloudflare.com/pages/platform/functions/plugins/sentry/) for example to enable logging, you'll need to use directory mode.

-In directory mode the adaptor will compile the client side part of you app the same way, but it will move the worker script into a `functions` folder in the project root.
+In directory mode the adaptor will compile the client side part of your app the same way, but it will move the worker script into a `functions` folder in the project root.
 The adaptor will only ever place a `[[path]].js` in that folder, allowing you to add additional plugins and pages middleware which can be checked into version control.

 ```ts
 // directory mode